cakephp/docs/en/models.rst

 created your own is taken from within the /cake/ folder.
 Overriding the AppModel allows you to define functionality that should be made available to all models within your application.
-To do so, you need to create your own app\_model.php file that resides in the root of the /app/ folder.
+To do so, you need to create your own ``AppModel.php`` file that resides in the root of the /app/ folder.
 Creating a project using
 :doc:`Bake <console-and-shells/code-generation-with-bake>` will automatically
 generate this file for you.

-Create your model PHP file in the /app/models/ directory or in a subdirectory of /app/models.
-CakePHP will find it anywhere in the directory.
+Create your model PHP file in the ``/app/Model/`` directory or in a subdirectory of ``/app/Model.`` CakePHP will find it anywhere in the directory.
 By convention it should have the same name as the class;
-for this example ingredient.php.
+for this example ``Ingredient.php``.

 .. note::

-    CakePHP will dynamically create a model object for you if it cannot find a corresponding file in /app/models.
+    CakePHP will dynamically create a model object for you if it cannot find a corresponding file in /app/Model.
 This also means that if your model file isn't named correctly (i.e. Ingredient.php or ingredients.php) CakePHP will use a instance of AppModel rather than your missing (from CakePHP's perspective) model file.
 If